Stephen Hasner | Car Accidents | January 3, 2018

 If you suffered any injuries, keep a record of all medical treatments, even if they were precautionary visits to a doctor to see if anything was wrong.
 Keep records of any work you missed due to the accident.
 Furthermore, get estimates—plural—for damage to your car and, if mechanics cannot repair it, at least two quotes for its replacement cost.
 Your insurer—or the other driver’s insurer, if the other driver was at fault—might want to pay less than your actual costs, so be prepared.

-If You Were in an Automobile Accident in the Savannah Area, Call Hasner Law to Discuss Your Options
+Contact the Automobile Accident Lawyers in the Savannah Area at Hasner Law PC to Discuss Your Options

 If you were in a traffic accident in the Savannah area and suffered injuries or property damages, part of the process to protect your rights to compensation must include consulting an attorney.
-An experienced attorney can help you explore your compensation options.
+An experienced attorney in Georgia can help you explore your compensation options.
 Take advantage of a free case evaluation to determine if an attorney can help maximize your compensation for your injuries or damages.
-The attorneys at Hasner Law can help.
-Contact us at (912) 234-2334 or at our online contact form.